qqrm/rust-hh-feed/README.md

 This keeps the logs short while still printing warnings and errors.

 ## Continuous Integration
-Pull requests trigger the `ci.yml` workflow that checks formatting, lint rules, `cargo machete`, and tests.
+Pull requests trigger the [`ci.yml`](.github/workflows/ci.yml) workflow that checks formatting, lint rules, `cargo machete`, and tests.
 The `post.yml` workflow builds and runs the application either on schedule or manually.
 After `ci.yml` succeeds, the `auto_merge.yml` workflow enables pull request auto-merge.

+The CI job caches Cargo dependencies and build artifacts to speed up subsequent runs.
+For each update to the `main` branch the same workflow uploads the latest compiled binary to the [`latest`](../../releases/latest) release.
+You can also download artifacts directly from the workflow run page.

 Additional workflows automate repository maintenance: